HomeGrowing HouseplantsHow to Propagate Pothos | Pothos Propagation Guide

 The roots of water-grown cuttings are slightly different from the soil; they are more delicate and adjust to get everything from water alone.
 The more time you keep the roots in water, the tougher it will be for them to live in the soil.

 If you want to change the growing medium from water to soil, it’s better to move your cuttings to the soil when the roots grow about an inch.
+Otherwise pothos can live quite long in water and even thrive nicely, so you can keep them in water forever.

 7. Be Patient!

 Don’t lose patience if cuttings are still looking green but not rooted.
-They will take a couple of weeks or more, depending more on the growing conditions.
+They will take a couple of weeks or more, depending on the growing conditions.

 8. Taking a Too-Long Cutting